-The GLC's newest online game, Decades of Dollars was launched on January 30, 2011.
-Decades of Dollars sales were \$10.3 million in fiscal year 2011.
+Decades of Dollars sales increased by \$9.7 million to \$20.0 million in fiscal year 2012, compared to \$10.3 million in fiscal year 2011.
+The increase is attributable to the game being on sale for the entire fiscal year in 2012, as opposed to five months (February 2011 to June 2011) in fiscal year 2011.
 Decades of Dollars is a multi-state fixed prize online game operated in conjunction with lotteries in Arkansas, Kentucky, and Virginia.
 Drawings are held twice weekly on Monday and Thursday.
 Six winning numbers are drawn from a single set of 47 balls.
 By matching the six winning numbers, players win the top prize and may select at the time of prize claim to receive the prize as \$250,000 each year for 30 years, payable annually or the one-time cash option amount of \$4,000,000.
 Players matching five of the six winning numbers win the second tier prize of \$10,000 payable in one payment.
-By matching 2, 3, or 4 winning numbers, players can win lower tier prizes, ranging from \$2 to \$100.
+By matching 2, 3, or 4 winning numbers, players can win lower tier prizes, ranging from \$2 to \$100..